 Now the works of the flesh are evident, which are: adultery, fornication, uncleanness, lewdness, idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies, envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 Gal 5:19 -21

-Another subtle indicator is the politicization of Jesus is rooted in the belief that Jesus was unjustly crucified.
-They say Jesus conquered IN SPITE of the cross as they correlate His suffering with some Intersectional oppressed group today.
+Another subtle indicator is the politicization of Jesus rooted in the belief that Jesus was unjustly crucified.
+They say Jesus conquered IN SPITE of the cross as they correlated His suffering with some Intersectional oppressed group today.
 In truth, He was born to die on the cross as a final sacrifice in fulfillment of prophecy and the law.
 Jesus conquered THROUGH the cross as a result of His submission to it.
-We often wonder how today’s Christian SJWs would have reacted had they been present when Jesus was crucified.
+We often wonder how many Christian SJWs would have reacted had they been present when Jesus was crucified.
 Today we have allegedly spirit-filled Christians in the streets acting as the hands and feet of Jesus while preaching “a new gospel narrative”.
 In reality, they are deceived by Leaven of Herod which is a political spirit Mk 8:15.

 The false social justice gospel always looks to worldly solutions in the name of Jesus as they politize His name.
 All one needs to do is read publications like “Sojourners”, Jim Wallaces Progressive Christianity magazine, to see that progressive Christianity is a political monster financed and driven by organizations like the Open Societies Foundations.

 But that’s a subject for another time.